-This document provides a brief summary of information that you'll need to know to quickly get started working on Nautilus.
+This document provides a brief summary of information you'll need to quickly begin working on Nautilus.
 For more detailed information, see the Nautilus User Guide.

 2. Get a Kerberos Ticket

 For security purposes, you must have a current Kerberos ticket on your computer before attempting to connect to Nautilus.
-A Kerberos client kit must be installed on your desktop to enable you to get a Kerberos ticket.
-Information about installing Kerberos clients on your Windows desktop can be found on the Kerberos & Authentication webpage.
+A Kerberos client kit must be installed on your desktop to get a Kerberos ticket.
+Information about installing Kerberos clients on your Windows desktop can be found on the Kerberos & Authentication page.

 3. Connect to Nautilus

 Nautilus can be accessed via Kerberized ssh as follows: